-(4) The other public uses for the property;

-The area is commercially zoned and the public parking areas are intended to serve that use.

-(5) The location and physical characteristics of the parking area or facility;

-Existing parking includes three (3) surface lots belonging to adjacent businesses and on-street parking on both sides of the street.

-- (6) The demand for operating revenues, the costs of operations and enforcement; - i.
+- (4) The other public uses for the property; The area is zoned Public Land and the public parking areas are intended to serve that use. - (5) The location and physical characteristics of the parking area or facility; Existing parking includes on-street parking on both sides of the street and one residential driveway. - (6) The demand for operating revenues, the costs of operations and enforcement; - i.
 Removal and modification of parking is not anticipated to significantly impact operating revenues. - ii.
 Parking Fund financial instability means that there are limited staff resources available to enforce parking time limits.
 The Parking Fund is currently receiving one-time funds to support enforcement in this area.
 If resources are not available for enforcement, then the parking restrictions may be revisited.

-- (7) The use of parking regulations to promote city adopted goals and policies; Removal and modification of parking is consistent with City-adopted goals and policies. - (8) Abuse by applicants of any parking-related permits; Not applicable. - (9) The impact on nearby commercial uses;
+- (7) The use of parking regulations to promote city adopted goals and policies; Removal and modification of parking is consistent with City-adopted goals and policies. - (8) Abuse by applicants of any parking-related permits; Not applicable. - (9) The impact on nearby commercial uses; This order will not impact, and may improve, accessibility of use by patrons of any nearby commercial businesses. - (10) The ease of enforcing the provisions of this chapter; and - City staff prefer to establish parking time limits rather than prohibit parking entirely. i. - ii.

-Removal and modification of parking supports adjacent commercial uses by ensuring the parking and adjacent travel lanes are available, as needed, to support the commercial uses.

-- (10) The ease of enforcing the provisions of this chapter; and - City staff prefer to establish parking time limits rather than prohibit parking entirely.
-However, Parking Fund financial instability means that there are limited staff resources available to enforce parking time limits.
-The Parking Fund is currently receiving onetime funds to support enforcement in this area.
-If resources are not available for enforcement, then the parking restrictions may be revisited. - ii.
 Prohibiting parking on portions of the street and establishing commercial parking only on portions of the street would be necessary until funding and resources are available at an undetermined time in the future to enforce parking with time limits.
-If resources are not available for enforcement, then the parking restrictions may be revisited. - (11) The availability of other parking spaces. - Parking is available on adjacent private property. - ii.
-Commercial vehicle parking will remain available on the street.
+If resources are not available for enforcement, then the parking restrictions may be revisited. - (11) The availability of other parking spaces. - i.
+Parking is available on adjacent private property. - ii.
+Time-limited parking will create vehicle turnover on the street.

-On the basis of these findings, I order that: Parking on Grant Street between W 6th Avenue and W 7th Avenue shown in Exhibit A to this Order shall be restricted to commercial parking related to a commercial use on the adjacent property, and only in the red areas of Grant Street shown in Exhibit A to this Order, between the hours of 7:00 p.m. and 6:00 a.m.
-No parking of any kind shall be permitted on areas of Grant Street between W 6th Avenue and W 7th Avenue between the hours of 7:00 p.m. and 6:00 a.m. not addressed in this Order.

-Dated and effective this Hand day of April, 2023.
+On the basis of these findings, I order that: Parking on Grant Street between W 10th Avenue and W 9th Place shown in Exhibit A to this Order shall be restricted to 2-hour public parking only in the green areas of Grant Street shown in Exhibit A to this Order, between the hours of 7:00 a.m. to 11:00 p.m., Monday to Sunday.
+No parking of any kind shall be permitted on areas of Grant Street between W 10th Avenue and W 9th Place not addressed in this Order.
+Dated and effective this 7th day of April, 2023.

-Christopher C. Henry, PE

-Traffic Engineer of Public Works Maintenance's

-Traffic Operations Team
+Christopher C. Henry, PE Traffic Engineer of Public Works Maintenance's Traffic Operations Team